A Training program is a major life commitment

-Whether you are just about to start a training program or already train consistently, the following points are important for long-term success with a program.
-Pay attention.
+In this industry, the percentage of people that succeed is very, very, very low.
+Whether you are just about to start a training program, or already train consistently, the following points are important for long-term success with any program.
+So pay attention.

-Most programs have a high attrition rate because trainees have a hard time developing the habits necessary to stick with it.
-It isn’t easy to train the body, eat clean, and live the holistic lifestyle necessary while simultaneously balancing work, stress, and our fast-paced society.
-It’s def a lot.
-It takes time to develop the habits that are necessary to long-term success.
+Most programs have a high attrition rate because trainees have a hard time developing the habits necessary to stick with a program.
+It isn’t easy to train the body, eat clean, and live the holistic lifestyle necessary while also balancing work, stress, and our fast-paced society.
+It’s a lot.
+It takes time to develop the habits that are necessary for long-term success.

 Research shows that it takes 21 days of effort to make a habit stick.
 Most people give up after a few days and wonder why they never reach their goals.
-Each habit is a mini-crusade in and of itself; treat each one as success.
+Each habit is a mini-crusade in and of itself, and you should treat each one as success; celebrate these mini-victories.
 If you can make focus on accomplishing these small successes consistently, you will be motivated, stay the course, and get there.
 It will just be a matter of time.

 This is the key

 Most eager trainees jump right in into a new program without any idea of what it takes to succeed.
 There have no plan, no guide.
 Think of each habit you form and each expression of that habit as a success.
 This positive momentum will propel you towards your goals everyday.

 If you want to change your life, and develop a body that you are happy with, you need to understand what is required as well as a plan for developing the habits necessary for long-term results.
 If you don’t prepare yourself mentally, you will reach frustration and quit—it happens all the time.
 I have seen hundreds of people fall off the wagon like this and it’s a bloody shame.
 A body is a terrible thing to waste.